Validity and Power of Heavy-Tailed Combination Tests under Asymptotic Dependence: Another partial ordering on MRV copulas

 \begin{defn}[Partial order between MRV copulas] Let $C$ and $C'$ be MRV copulas with spectral measures $H^*$ and $H^{**}$, respectively.
 We say that $C'$ \emph{dominates} $C$, denoted by $C\preceq C'$, if

 \end{defn} Intuitively, $C\preceq C'$ corresponds to $C$ being less asymptotically positively dependent than $C'$.
-Similar to \Cref{prop:concordance-order-upper-and-lower-bound}, we can prove that all MRV copulas are between asymptotic independence and asymptotic complete dependence in terms of this new partial order: \begin{restatable}{prop}{PartialOrder} Let $C_\mathrm{indep}$ and $C_{\mathrm{cdep}}$ be the MRV copulas under asymptotic independence and asymptotic complete dependence, respectively.
+Similar to \Cref{prop:concordance-order-upper-and-lower-bound} in the main text, we can prove that all MRV copulas are between asymptotic independence and asymptotic complete dependence in terms of this new partial order: \begin{restatable}{prop}{PartialOrder} Let $C_\mathrm{indep}$ and $C_{\mathrm{cdep}}$ be the MRV copulas under asymptotic independence and asymptotic complete dependence, respectively.
 Then for any MRV copula $C$, we have